Protests against Donald Trump: Domestic

-Following Trump's surprise election to the presidency, students and other activists organized larger protests in several major cities across the United States, including New York City, Boston, Philadelphia, Chicago, Portland and Oakland.
+Following Trump's election to the presidency, students and other activists organized larger protests in several major cities across the United States, including New York City, Boston, Philadelphia, Chicago, Portland and Oakland.
 Tens of thousands of protesters participated, with many chanting "Not my president!" to express their opposition to Trump's victory in the Electoral College (He lost the popular vote by a margin of 2.1 percent).
 Protests were also held in Canada, the United Kingdom, France, Germany, the Philippines, Australia and Israel with some continuing for several days, and more protests planned for the following weeks and months.

 In November 2017, it was reported that as part of Russian interference in the 2016 United States elections, the New York protest was actually organized by a "troll farm", dedicated to fomenting discord in the U.S. Thousands of Facebook users indicated they planned to attend a Trump protest on November 12, 2016, that was organized on a Facebook page for BlackMattersUS, a Russian-linked group, with ties to the Kremlin.
 The organized rally took advantage of outrage among groups on the left following Trump's electoral college victory.
 An estimated 5,000 to 10,000 protesters convened at Manhattan's Union Square and then marched to Trump Tower on 5th Avenue.
 CNN supported and provided coverage of the event.
 Protesters have held up a number of different signs and chanted various shouts including "Not my president" and "We don't accept the president-elect".
 The movement organized on Twitter under the hashtags #Anti-Trump and #NotMyPresident.
 Protesters after the election decided to demonstrate to show support for minorities, immigrants and other marginalized people in the United States.
 Protesting also helped put a spotlight on the issues that were important to the demonstrators.
-Some protesters had been part of other movements, such as Occupy, Black Lives Matter and Moral Mondays, but many people protesting Trump were new to demonstrating.
+Some protesters had been part of other movements, such as Occupy Wall Street, Black Lives Matter and Moral Mondays, but many people protesting Trump were new to demonstrating.

 After he won the election, the security around Trump and his family became noticeably more stringent.
 Sources reported that there were concerns about the ability to secure Trump's Manhattan residence due to its location and the large number of people who live there, as well as the number of people coming and going.
 Restrictions on private and commercial air traffic were imposed on airspace over Manhattan and other parts of the city until Inauguration Day.
 Feminist icon Camille Paglia complained that Chuck Schumer "asserted absolutely no moral authority as the party spun out of control in a nationwide orgy of rage and spite" in the days after the election.
 Of the Democratic Party response to Trump's election, she called it "an abject failure of leadership that may be one of the most disgraceful episodes in the history of the modern Democratic party".